Native Plant Sale

 - Orders are first come, first served based on available inventory.

-- If an item is sells out prior to the last order date, if we are able to find additional inventory, new supply will be added to the online store.
+- If an item sells out prior to the last order date, if we are able to find additional inventory, new supply will be added to the online store.

 - Due to current uncertainties, there is a possibility that ordered items may not be deliverable.
 In cases where delivery is delayed or no longer available, we will notify buyers.

-- We may offer a subtitute selection; buyer is not obligated to accept.
+- We may offer a substitute selection; buyer is not obligated to accept.

 What is your refund policy?

 - Should changing government mandates prevent planned delivery of plants and/or safe public health considerations, we will notify customers of next steps, including order delays, cancellations, and/or refunds.
 If such extreme circumstances occur, we will refund without penalty.

 Exceptions to Orders

 - Due to the fluid state of operations and government orders for businesses, there may be some circumstances when items cannot be received.